More about Portrait of Dr. Samuel D. Gross (The Gross Clinic)

 The Gross Clinic or The Clinic of Dr. Gross is an 1875 painting by American artist Thomas Eakins.
 It is oil on canvas and measures 8 feet (240 cm) by 6.5 feet (200 cm).

 The painting depicts Dr. Samuel D. Gross, a seventy-year-old professor dressed in a black frock coat, lecturing a group of Jefferson Medical College students.
-Included among the group is a self-portrait of Eakins, who is seen at the right-hand side of the painting, next to the tunnel railing, with a white cuffed sleeve sketching or writing.
+Included among the group is a self-portrait of Eakins, who is seen at the left-hand side of the painting, next to the tunnel railing, with a white cuffed sleeve sketching or writing.
 Seen over Dr. Gross's right shoulder is the clinic clerk, Dr. Franklin West, taking notes on the operation.

 Eakins's signature is painted on the front of the surgical table.